 Introduction

-The Berlin Airlift, also known as the Berlin Blockade, was a significant event in the post-World War II period.
-This event took place from June 1948 to May 1949 and served as a response to the Soviet Union’s blockade of West Berlin.
-It was a massive logistical effort led by the United States, United Kingdom, and France to supply the citizens of West Berlin with much-needed resources.
+One of the most important crisis after the Second World War was the Berlin Airlift also known as the Berlin Blockade.
+This event occurred from June, 1948 to May of 1949 and acted as a reaction to the Soviet blockade of West Berlin.
+It was a huge military-operation scientifically known as ‘Operation’ being a logistics effort of the United States, United Kingdom, and France to deliver the people of West Berlin with the necessities of life.

 The Background

-Following World War II, Germany was divided into four occupation zones, each controlled by one of the four major Allied powers: the United States, the Soviet Union, the United Kingdom, and France.
-Berlin, located deep within the Soviet zone, was also divided into four sectors, even though it was situated entirely within the Soviet-occupied territory.
+Following World War II, Germany was divided into four occupation zones, each controlled by one of the four major Allied powers: four major world powers of the United States of America, the Union of Soviet Socialist Republics, Great Britain and France respectively.
+Berlin was also divided into four sectors although it was situated in the very heart of the Soviet zone.

 The Blockade